jmewes/plotters/README.md

 **Help**

-To get an overview over which options are available for the script, call it with the `-h` flag.
+To get an overview of which options are available for the script, call it with the `-h` flag.

 ```
 $ drawio.sh -h